 Church of the Martyrs and a detail of its floor mosaic.
 The pear tree is very similar to another one at a church on Mount Nebo

 Eventually Madaba turned out to have many ancient churches with elaborate mosaics, some of which were made after the Muslim conquest of the country in the VIIth century.
-Some mosaics appear to have been damaged on purpose to delete images of human beings (maybe by Christian Iconoclasts).
+Some mosaics appear to have been damaged on purpose to delete images of human beings.
 Because of the number of mosaics and of some inscriptions, archaeologists believe that there were local workshops making mosaics and this tradition has been revived in recent years.

 Church of the Virgin Mary: mosaic with dedicatory inscription